BlockchainCommons/crypto-commons/Docs/README.md

 Learning Bitcoin is our classic course that introduce Bitcoin concepts and programming beginning with Bitcoin Core's command-line tools and its RPC interface.

 1. [Learning Bitcoin from the Command Line 2.0](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/README.md)

-### Coming Soon

-_We are planning one more UR in the near future, detailing how to use URs with PSBTs.
-Please feel free to file an issue if there's more that you'd like to see with more extensive documents._